 You'll want to avoid these mishaps before mailing out your invites!

-Below is our list of what you should avoid when preparing your wedding invitations.
+Below are three main mistakes you should avoid when preparing your wedding invitations:

 - Incorrect postage.
 Whether it’s failing to realize your invitation suite weighs too much for a standard stamp or you’ve forgotten to include a stamp on the envelope for the RSVP card, postage mistakes can delay your invitation or inconvenience and offend your guests.

 - Ordering the wrong quantity.
 Did you forget that some of your guests are family units and don’t need separate invitations?
 Did you order early and then repair an estranged relationship but now you don’t have a spare invitation for them?
 Did you screw up the address on an envelope?
 Count out the amount of invitations you actually need – not the amount of people you are inviting.
 Then include a buffer in case something changes, and be sure to order extra envelopes as well.